 Looking towards the future

 Landmark Recovery is proud to serve the Kentucky area, and we strive to successfully serve our patients by building strong, ethically-grounded relationships between each employee and each patient.
 These relationships outlast our treatment program and continue to serve the patient as long as necessary post-discharge.
-Our treatment methods encapsulate a wide variety of options to suit the different needs of different people.
+Our drug and alcohol recovery treatment methods encapsulate a wide variety of options to suit the different needs of different people.
 That’s why we’re excited to announce the arrival of our newest intensive outpatient facility in Lexington, set to debut by the end of the summer of 2018.

 By expanding the Landmark brand even further throughout the Appalachia region, we are making progress towards fulfilling our commitment of restoring hope, tranquility and function to one million families over the next hundred years.